data-engineering-collective/plateau/docs/guide/examples.rst

         pd.DataFrame({"A": range(10, 20)}),
     ]

-    # The pipeline will return a :class:`~kartothek.core.dataset.DatasetMetadata` object
+    # The pipeline will return a :class:`~plateau.core.dataset.DatasetMetadata` object
     #  which refers to the created dataset
     dataset = store_dataframes_as_dataset(
         dfs=input_list_of_partitions,